aptos-foundation/AIPs/aips/wallet-standard.md

 ## Future Potential

-1. This solution is a general implementation that has already being used by different chains and would hopefully get adopted by more chains.
+This solution is a general implementation that has already been used by different chains and will hopefully be adopted by more chains.
 With that, the migration effort of a wallet from one chain to another is minimal.
-In addition, multi-chain dapps can easliy detect any wallet that conforms with the standard.
+In addition, multi-chain dApps can easily detect any wallet that conforms to the standard.

-2. Both dapps and wallets integration and implementation is straightforawrd and painless.
-Mostly each needs to use a provided method for registration/detection.
+Both dApps' and wallets' integration and implementation are straightforward and painless.
+Mostly, each needs to use a provided method for registration/detection.

-3. The addition of any future features and/or enhancements should not introduce any breaking change as each wallet holds its own plugin code and any feature/method lives in its own context.
+The addition of any future features and/or enhancements should not introduce any breaking change, as each wallet holds its own plugin code, and any feature/method lives in its own context

 ## Timeline